Auldbrass Plantation: Architecture

 The Auldbrass Plantation consists of several buildings; by the 2010s, it was cited as having more than 20 structures.
 These buildings collectively covered about 10300 ft2.
 (Note: One source gives a significantly different floor area of 11245 ft2.)
 The complex was the only plantation Wright ever designed, as well as one of two designs by Wright in South Carolina, the other being Broad Margin in Greenville.
 These buildings are also among the relatively few designs that Wright completed in the Southern U.S., along with structures including the Andrew B. Cooke House, Florida Southern College campus, Lewis House, Rosenbaum House, and Jesse R. Zeigler House.

 Like many of Wright's other buildings, Auldbrass was designed in an organic style, being influenced by the landscape.
 The design was intended to harmonize with its site, and the design features differed greatly from those of his other contemporary works, such as Taliesin West in Arizona or Wingspread in Wisconsin.
 The plantation has no main entrance, and the buildings were arranged and designed so that no specific structure dominated the others.
 The structures also did not have balconies or columns, like other plantation houses in the U.S. did.
 The design features all contrasted with those of earlier plantations, where the buildings were symmetrical and arranged in a clear hierarchy.
-The copper roofs above the buildings cover a surface area of 17000 ft2, and none of the structures had interior partitions, except in the bedrooms and bathrooms.
+The copper roofs above the buildings cover a surface area of 17000 ft2, and none of the structures have interior partitions, except in the bedrooms and bathrooms.

 Wright used the same materials in all of Auldbrass's buildings.
 All of the buildings on the plantation have cypress and cedar facades, which are sourced from the nearby swamp and fastened with brass screws.
 All of the windows, doors, and walls slant inward at an 80-degree or 81-degree angle from the ground, since Wright wanted his design to evoke the native cypress and oak trees, which lean to one side as they grow.
 The complex also uses hexagonal motifs extensively.
 The design generally lacks right angles; a newspaper article from the 1950s proclaimed that "even the fence posts are diamond shaped".
 One unsubstantiated rumor has it that Stevens challenged Wright not to include any right angles in the plantation, but The Atlanta Journal wrote that even the construction supervisor, T. F. Haddock, did not know why the buildings were designed in such a manner.